 Operation Market Garden

-Next time was arranged by “Cultours”on a military history group tour to the Normandy seeing every thing, that had to do with the invasion on D-Day.
+Next time was arranged by “Cultours” on a military history group tour to the Normandy seeing everything, that had to do with the invasion of D-Day.

-Our own photos from the Military tour May 2009
+Our photos from the Military tour May 2009

 Stained glass from church Angoville. in Honor of General Don F. Pratt, the first American who died in a glider landing at 0400 hours D-Day in that area.

 On our way back to Denmark we stopped at Arnhem and saw the famous John Frost bridge.
 But the Air Borne museum was again closed.
 This time due to restoration.